 CITY SAFE This system provides a technological safety net for distracted drivers.
 At speeds of 19 mph or below, the system senses stopped or slow-moving objects ahead – other cars or pedestrians – and automatically applies the brakes if the driver does not, avoiding or reducing the severity of accidents.

 Today's Volvos look nothing like the blocky models of the past.
 Bucking the squared edges and boxy greenhouses of other SUVs, the XC60 has a wonderfully graceful profile.
-Lovely in form, the 2014 Volvo XC60 is still functional.
+Lovely in form, the 2015 Volvo XC60 is still functional.
 The vehicle's roof rails are low to reduce wind noise, and an optional crossbar system can be attached to carry bikes, kayaks, skis and more.
 R-Design models have stylish 20-inch wheels that lessen the XC60's off-road abilities in favor of more pavement performance.
-If you regularly churn through snow or mud, we recommend the base 3.2 or T6 trim.
+If you regularly churn through snow or mud, we recommend the base models.

-A base 2014 Volvo XC60 comes with a 3.2-liter 6-cylinder engine, 6-speed Geartronic automatic transmission, skidplates on the front and rear, the City Safety system, a 5-year/50,000-mile warranty, complimentary factory scheduled maintenance for five years, and five years of roadside assistance.
+Base FWD 2015 Volvo XC60 T5 models come with a 2.0-liter turbocharged 4-cylinder, an 8-speed Aisin automatic transmission, skidplates on the front and rear, the City Safety system, a 5-year/50,000-mile warranty, complimentary factory scheduled maintenance for five years, and five years of roadside assistance.
 Also standard are steering-wheel-mounted audio controls, power windows, Bluetooth hands-free phone interface with audio streaming, 18-inch wheels, a 160-watt, 8-speaker sound system with CD/DVD player and HD Radio, and a tilt/telescoping steering wheel.
-Front-wheel drive (FWD) is standard on the 3.2 (AWD optional) while all T6s are all-wheel drive only.
+FWD is standard.
+AWD models receive either the old 3.2-liter 6-cylinder or the turbocharged 3.0-liter 6-cylinder, both connected to a 6-speed automatic transmission.

 Under the Hood

-The 2014 Volvo XC60 3.2 is powered by a modest 3.2-liter inline-6.
-T6 models employ a turbocharged 3.0-liter inline 6-cylinder engine that puts out 300 horsepower.
+The big news for the 2015 Volvo XC60 is the 2.0-liter 4-cylinder Drive-E engine family.
+Front-wheel-drive models get the 240-hp turbocharged T5, or starting in May 2014, the 302-hp turbo- and supercharged T6; both come with an 8-speed automatic transmission.
+All-wheel-drive models still use the modest 3.2-liter inline-6, or the more powerful turbocharged 3.0-liter inline 6-cylinder engine that puts out 300 horsepower.
 R-Design models give a further boost to the turbo engine, raising output to 325 horsepower.
-All XC60 models are mated to a 6-speed automatic transmission and can run on regular unleaded gasoline.
+AWD XC60 models are mated to a 6-speed automatic transmission and can run on regular unleaded gasoline.
 Towing capacity for all models is limited to 3,300 pounds.

-The 2014 Volvo XC60 3.2 has a Manufacturer's Suggested Retail Price (MSRP) starting just over $35,500, including destination charge.
-An XC60 T6 starts at $41,500, while a top-of-the-line T6 R-Design starts right around $46,750.
-When fully optioned, an R-Design model can approach $56,000.
-With a price range this wide, the Volvo XC60 can compete at the lower end with the Acura RDX (about $35,500) and the Infiniti QX50 (close to $35,000), and at the high end with a loaded Mercedes-Benz GLK350 and Audi Q5 3.2 (both close to $60,000).
+The FWD 2015 Volvo XC60 T5 has a Manufacturer's Suggested Retail Price (MSRP) starting at a bit over $36,500; a FWD XC60 T6 starts at just under $41,500.
+The base AWD Volvo XC60 3.2 starts off at a little more than $38,000.
+You'll pay about $42,475 for the AWD T6, and nearly $47,000 for the T6 R-Design; that price easily climbs to $57,000 with options.
+With such a wide-ranging price structure, the Volvo XC60 competes at the lower end with the Acura RDX (about $35,500) and the Infiniti QX50 (close to $35,000), and at the high end with the Mercedes-Benz GLK350 and Audi Q5 3.2 (both close to $60,000).
 To make your best deal, be sure to check the Kelley Blue Book Fair Purchase Price, which reflects what others in your area have paid for their XC60.
-As for resale, we expect the 2014 Volvo XC60 to retain slightly-better-than-average values over a 5-year period, outperforming the Land Rover LR2 and Mercedes-Benz GLK350, but falling below the Audi Q5, Acura RDX and Lexus RX 350.
+As for resale, we expect the 2015 Volvo XC60 to retain slightly-better-than-average values, outperforming the Land Rover LR2 and Mercedes-Benz GLK350, but falling below the Audi Q5, Acura RDX and Lexus RX 350.

 Pros: "Probably the best "driver" I have ever owned."